mukhtar-github/react-advanced/README.md

 The difference between Ternary Operator and the Short-circuit evaluation is the fact that the former will give you two possible values.
 Example, show A if it's true or show B if it's false.

+We cannot use if statement, because it doesn't return a value.
+We either use Short-circuits or Ternary Operators.

 ### useEffect and Conditional Rendering Corresponding Projects

 2 Tours